Gastronauta membranaceus (Buetschli, 1889)

 Gastronauta-membranaceus

 Fig. 2 a-b: Gastronauta membranaceus.
 L = 64 µm.
-Dorsal view of a slightly squashed specimen focussed from the ventral side.
-Note the light-refractive structure (LRS) near the macronucleus of unknown function.
+Dorsal view of a slightly squashed specimen seen from the ventral side.
+Note the light-refractive structure (LRS) of unknown function near the macronucleus.
 CV 1, CV 2 = contractile vacuoles, Ma = macronucleus, Mi = micronucleus, DB = dorsal brush.
 Obj.
 100 X.